gvwilson/sdxjs/src/introduction/index.md

 we hope future volumes
 will explore those used in the applications that programmers build.

-<a section="glossary"/> defines the terms we introduce in these lessons,
-which in turn define the scope of our lessons:
+[% x glossary %] defines the terms we introduce in these lessons, which in turn define the scope of our lessons:

 -   How to process a program like any other piece of text.